There are 10 types of people in the world: those who understand binary numbers and those who don't.

 Float and double are useful with scientific and engineering computation, and with statistics.
 Outside of these areas they should mostly be avoided.
 Float is preferred to double when memory is short, or when you need a very large number of values and can tolerate the lower precision.
 The performance advantage of floats to doubles is modest on modern hardware, and should not be a consideration.

-For most applications you can chose int, even when
+For most applications you can chose int

 a smaller integral type has an appropriate range.